rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

 date: 2020-01-08 00:01
 comments: true
 author: Dinesh Miriam
-published: true
 authorIsRacker: true
 authorAvatar: 'https://www.gravatar.com/avatar/e1ae1c5c065d9f67ac50936847f2b83d'
+published: true
 bio: "I am a Senior Database administrator with experience on SQL and NoSQL databases."
-published: true
 categories:
     - Jenkins
     - Orchestration
     - Ansible
-metaTitle: "Orchestrate a GCP Cloud SQL instance" metaDescription:"This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins, and includes an example of spinning up a MySQL Cloud SQL instance, version 5.7, with an Ansible playbook."
+metaTitle: "Orchestrate a GCP Cloud SQL instance"
+metaDescription: "This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins."
 ogTitle: "Orchestrate a GCP Cloud SQL instance"
-ogDescription: "This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins, and includes an example of spinning up a MySQL Cloud SQL instance, version 5.7, with an Ansible playbook."
+ogDescription: "This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins."
 ---

 This blog discusses how you can automate the creation of a Google&reg; Cloud